influxdata/docs-v2/content/kapacitor/v1.6/working/api.md

 {{% note %}}
 **Note:** When patching a task, no changes are made to the running task.
-The task must be disabled and re-enabled for any changes to take effect.
+The task must be disabled and re-enabled for changes to take effect.
 {{% /note %}}

 ##### Vars